friveraortiz/Projects/README.md

 First, visit the FRL branch.
 Later, go the Incident Model Version branch.
 Then, visit the README.md File.
-Finally, visit the FRL_Instructions.pdf File.
+Finally, visit the FRL_IM_Instructions.pdf File.

 Second, go to the HRM branch.
 Then, visit the README.md File.